A bunion may only need to be treated if it's severe and causing significant pain and discomfort.

 - your age – in children, bunion surgery is often delayed because of the risk of the bunion returning

 - your medical history and general health – problems with wound healing and infections are more likely in certain conditions such as diabetes; you’re also more likely to develop problems if your bunion is caused by a condition such as rheumatoid arthritis

 - your occupation and lifestyle – bunion surgery can make your toes less flexible, and you may be unable to return to the same level of physical activity

 - your expectations of surgery – bunion surgery has about an 85% success rate, but there's no guarantee that your foot will be perfectly straight or pain-free; the success of surgery depends on the type of procedure, the experience of the surgeon and your ability to rest after the operation

-- the severity of your symptoms – surgery will usually only be recommended if your bunions are causing considerable pain and non-surgical treatments haven't been unsuccessful (because of the associated risks and complications)
+- the severity of your symptoms – surgery will usually only be recommended if your bunions are causing considerable pain and non-surgical treatments have been unsuccessful

 Types of surgery

 There are a number of different surgical procedures used to treat bunions.
 The type of surgery recommended for you will depend on the severity of the deformity.